omics-datascience/modulector/README.md

 ### Drugs

-Returns a paginated response of drugs related to a miRNA.
+Returns a paginated response of experimentally validated small molecules (or drugs) effects on miRNA expression.

 - URL: `/drugs`